brainhackghent/brainhackghent.github.io/page-location-venue.md

 <br>
 <br>
 <br>
-<div style="text-align: right">OpenMR Benelux 2020 will take place at the <b> Donders Institute, Nijmegen, The Netherlands </b>. <br> More details about the EXACT times and locations will follow closer to the event.
+<div style="text-align: right">OpenMR Benelux 2020 will take place at the <b> Donders Institute, Nijmegen, The Netherlands </b>. <br> More details about the exact times and locations will follow closer to the event.
 <br>
 <br>
 <br>